mghpcsim/rtd-nese/docs/source/user-docs.rst

 * Data in NESE *disk* storage is encrypted at rest.
 * Data in NESE *tape* storage is *NOT* encrypted at rest.

-If your data management plan requires encryption of the data at rest, you must encrypt your files before sending them to NESE Tape via Globus.
+If your data management plan requires encryption of the data at rest in NESE Tape, you must encrypt your files before transferring them with Globus.
+They cannot be encrypted within the NESE Tape system.

-Please consult with your institution's Research Computing Facilitation team or other subject matter experts on the best way to organize and encrypt your data prior to transfer.
+If your data stewardship requires that your datasets be encrypted with keys you manage or at rest on NESE Tape, please consult with your institution's Research Computing Facilitation team or other subject matter experts provided by your institution.

-NESE does not offer services or support for encryption or decryption of data by researchers using the storage, only encryption provided in the routine course of the Globus file transfer and NESE disk storage services.
+NESE does not offer services or support for encryption or decryption of data except as noted above.

 Globus
 ------